-Over 9.00079 persons remain displaced in camps or camp-like settings in northern Shan, out of which 78% are women and children.
+More than 9,000 people remain in situations of protracted displacement across 33 camps or camp-like settings.
+Children make up at least 38% of this population, while women and children together make up about 69%84.
 While little public data or analysis exists of the gendered impacts of ongoing conflict on women and girls, the analysis that exists indicates that women and girls are disproportionately impacted by a lack of decision-making power and representation, lack of livelihoods and income generating activities, and protection concerns growing from high levels of drug use among men as well as some children involved in labour (particularly mining), associated with a high HIV prevalence from drug use, the presence of military, and growing risk factors for trafficking.
 Civilians bear the brunt of ongoing armed conflict with frequent outbreaks of fighting, often in close vicinity to civilian areas, including displacement camps, often resulting in new displacement, with some families displaced multiple times.